r-mart/r-mart.github.io/_tabs/about.md

 order: 4
 ---

-I'm a physicist who works as an ML engineer.
-I plan to write about Machine Learning, Image Analysis, Physics and occasionally other topics.
+Hi, my name is Roman.
+I'm a physicist by education and currently working as an ML engineer.
+In this personal blog I plan to write about Machine Learning, Image Analysis, Physics and occasionally other topics.